Have you ever looked around at your life, and asked yourself "How the heck did I get here?".

-My social life wasn’t what you would expect of young single girl in her late 20′s.
+My social life wasn’t what you would expect of a young single girl in her late 20′s.
 I was a homebody and my favorite thing was absolute silence.
-Then, and I’m not sure how exactly it happened, all of a sudden I was head over heels in love with a single dad, thirteen years older than me, who has joint custody of his three children.
+Then, and I’m not sure how exactly it happened, all of a sudden I was head over heels in love with a single dad, thirteen years older than me, who had joint custody of his three children.

 Life changed.
 Very Quickly.

-Some how I had an instant family, and was starting to be referred to as "The Poptart"
+Somehow I had an instant family, and was starting to be referred to as "The Poptart."

 The really important things in life don’t come with a handbook.
-That includes my transition to being a Stepmom .
+That includes my transition to being a Stepmom.

 When I really sit down and think about all the new responsibilities and stressors I took on, I sometimes think a move to another country, on another continent, where the people speak a different language, would have been less challenging.
 But then again, anything worthwhile in life doesn't come without a little elbow grease!